 Ideally, your social content marketing strategy and SEO content marketing strategy should support each other.
 However, it’s not essential.

-How to develop your SEO strategy
+How to develop your eCommerce strategy to boost online sales

-Your SEO content marketing strategy will be based around specific keywords that are relevant to your business.
+Your SEO content marketing strategy will be based on specific keywords that are relevant to your business.
 The starting point for a good content marketing strategy is the creation of a customer persona.
 This will help you identify the kind of content and topics that will be of interest to your audience.

 You can then use this information to come up with relevant keyword ideas that align with the customer journey.
 Tools like Keywords Everywhere are useful for identifying keywords search volume as you can see below.

 The tool provides keyword search volumes for both Google and YouTube.

 The end goal of your SEO-focused content marketing strategy is to create high-quality keyword-focused content for your site.
 You’ll need to undertake a link-building campaign to make your content rank.
 While an SEO content marketing strategy involves a lot of work, the payoff, in terms of free organic traffic to your site, can be huge.